lauralwd/azolla_phd_thesis/source/12_chapter_2_foul-play.md

 \end{threeparttable}

 ### Collection and processing of samples from the natural environment
-Whole plants of _A. filiculoides_, its enriched leaf pocket contents, and water filtrates from the surrounding water (13°C, pH 7.2) were collected as triplicate replicates from the Galgenwaard ditch in Utrecht (Table 1) on October 28th 2015.
+Whole plants of _A. filiculoides_, its enriched leaf pocket contents, and water filtrates from the surrounding water (13°C, pH 7.2) were collected as triplicate replicates from the Galgenwaard ditch in Utrecht (+@tab:tbl2_1) on October 28th 2015.
 Plant and water replicates were carried from the collection site in separate containers and treated separately.
 Ferns were filtered using sieves of 4 mm mesh size to remove contaminating aquatic plants and animals, then washed by vortexing at full speed for 60s in 0.5% Tween-20, in batches of 5 g fresh weight (FW).
 For whole plant samples, one plant of 200 mg FW and two ø3 mm glass beads were placed into tubes, snap frozen, and then homogenized by a TissueLyser II (QIAGEN, Duesseldorf, Germany).